-- The undersides of the main roof truss tie beams are visible behind a timber cladding.
-Signs of insect infestation were noted. - There is a vertical crack of some 15mm width in the rear left-hand bedroom (photo 10). - The inner wall of the room to the rear of the snooker room shows a significant lean of around 75mm over the height of a door (photo 11). - Damp was noted on the left-hand wall of the snooker room (photo 12) and above the chimney breast in the front left-hand bedroom. - The first floor is generally uneven and out-of-level.
+- The undersides of the main roof truss tie beams are visible behind partly-detached timber cladding.
+Signs of insect infestation were noted (photo 13). - There is a vertical crack of some 15mm width in an internal wall of the rear left-hand bedroom, close to the door (photo 14). - The ceiling above the bathroom has partially collapsed (photo 15). - The inner wall of the room to the rear of the snooker room shows a significant lean to the right (photo 16). - Damp and detached plaster were noted on the left-hand wall of the snooker room (photo 17), above the chimney breast in the front left-hand bedroom and in the external walls of several other first floor rooms. - The first floor is generally uneven and out-of-level.